 - Streaming considerations: streaming services actively block VPN-like traffic.
 Some services may detect browser-based VPNs more aggressively than desktop apps.
 You may need to adjust settings or choose servers known to work with streaming platforms.

 In general, a Touch extension vpn can deliver good speeds for typical browsing and light streaming, but expect some slowdown on longer-distance routes or peak times.
 If your goal is high-demand use 4K streaming, online gaming with minimal lag across multiple devices, you might prefer a full VPN app or a dedicated gaming VPN option in combination with a robust home network.
-Is 1.1 1.1 a vpn: what it is, how it differs from a VPN, and how to decide when to use DNS vs a VPN
+Thunder vpn edge review 2026: lightning-fast speeds, robust security, and practical VPN features explained

 Use cases: privacy, streaming, gaming, and more